Learn A Bit About the Montgomery Pinetum

-Located in the Greenwich Botanical Center on Bible St in the Cos Cob section of Greenwich, the Montgomery Pinetum is both a public park and a registered historic site.
-Surrounded by a rich forest of 102 acres of arboreal trails, beautiful trees, and an expansive selection of unusual samples of plants and vibrant wildflowers.
+This public park and historic site, Montgomery Pinetum, is located on Bible St in the Cos Cob section of Greenwich.
+It is surrounded by a rich forest of 102 acres of arboreal trails and expansive collections of unusual plants and vibrant wildflowers.

-After Colonel Montgomery died in 1952, his wife donated the 125 acres to the town of Greenwich CT in 1953.
+Colonel Montgomery's wife donated the 125 acres to Greenwich CT for the town in 1953 after he died in 1952.

-The Montgomery Pinetum is a rugged and rocky landscape with several places it rising from 50 feet above sea level almost straight up 70 or 80 feet.
+Montgomery Pinetum features a rugged terrain of rocky outcroppings, with peaks rising almost straight up 70 or 80 feet almost directly from the sea level.

 There is a tree identification walkway that Montgomery Pinetum can stroll through.